h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 1. Type 'freddie_mac_500_train' for OUTPUT NAME 1, this will serve as the training set
 2. Type 'freddie_mac_500_test' for OUTPUT NAME 2, this will serve as the test set
 3. For Target Column select **Delinquent**
-4. You can set the Random Seed to any number you'd like, we chose 42, by choosing a random seed, we will obtaine a consistent split
+4. You can set the Random Seed to any number you'd like, we chose 42, by choosing a random seed, we will obtain a consistent split
 5. Change the split value to .75 by adjusting the slider to 75% or entering .75 in the section that says Train/Valid Split Ratio
 6. Save

 The training set contains 375k rows, each row representing a loan, and 27 columns representing the attributes of each loan including the column that has the label we are trying to predict.

-Note: the actual data in training and test split vary by user, as the data is split randomly.
+ **Note**: the actual data in training and test split vary by user, as the data is split randomly.
 The Test set contains 125k rows, each row representing a loan, and 27 attribute columns representing attributes of each loan.

 7\.
 Verify that there are three datasets, **freddie_mac_500_test**, **freddie_mac_500_train** and **loan_level_500k.csv**: